Discrimination against people with red hair: Australia

+From the 1894 novel Seven Little Australians: "Nell seemed to grow prettier every day.
+Pip had his hands full with trying to keep her from growing conceited; if brotherly rubs and snubs availed anything, she ought to have been as lowly minded as if she had had red hair and a nose of heavenward bent."

 In 2008, the Adelaide Zoo faced criticism after it launched a promotional campaign for its orangutan exhibit in which people with red hair were offered free admission.
 In promotional communication, the zoo compared people with red hair to the ape species, claimed people with red hair were destined for extinction, and used the pejorative term "ranga" to refer to them.
-In response to what the zoo characterized as a "negative reaction" to the campaign, it dropped one element that involved photographing people with red hair next to the orangutan exhibit for use in advertising materials.
+In response to what the zoo characterised as a "negative reaction" to the campaign, it dropped one element that involved photographing people with red hair next to the orangutan exhibit for use in advertising materials.

-In 2010, several ads in Australia centered around ridiculing people with red hair.
+In 2010, several ads in Australia centred around ridiculing people with red hair.
 One, a government road safety campaign, suggested that using a mobile phone while driving might cause unwanted side effects such as sexual intercourse between two people with red hair, an occurrence which might result in the offspring also having red hair.
 Another, for ANZ Bank, featured a character of a bank clerk who was comically rude towards customers.